Jeffreyoboe1/github-demo/README.md

 # github-demo
-A Simple Github Repository to show the Github workflow.
+A Simple Github Repository to show the Git workflow.